Tsar Cannon: Description

 The Tsar Cannon is located just past the Kremlin Armory, facing towards the Kremlin Senate.
 The Tsar Cannon is made of bronze; it weighs 39,312 kg and has a length of 5.34 m.
 Its bronze-cast barrel has an internal diameter of 890 mm, and an external diameter of 1,200 mm.
 The barrel has eight cast rectangular brackets for use in transporting the gun, which is mounted on a stylized cast-iron gun carriage with three wheels.
 The barrel is decorated with relief images, including an equestrian image of Tsar Fyodor Ivanovich, with a crown and a scepter in his hand on horseback.
-Above the front right bracket the message "The grace of God, Tsar and Great Duke Fyodor Ivanovich, Autocrat of all All Russia" was cast.
+Above the front right bracket the message "The grace of God, Tsar and Great Duke Fyodor Ivanovich, Autocrat of All Russia" was cast.
 There were two more labels cast at the top of the barrel, to the right is "The decree of the faithful and Christ-king and the Grand Duke Fyodor Ivanovich, Sovereign Autocrat of all Great Russia with his pious and god-blessed queen, Grand Princess Irina"; While to the one to the left is "Cast in the city of Moscow in the summer of year 7904 (c.
 1585 in Gregorian calendar), in his third summer state, by Andrey Chokov."
 The cannon-style gun carriage, added in 1835, is purely decorative.
 This weapon was never intended to be transported on or fired from this gun carriage.

 According to one version, the name of this cannon, "Tsar", is associated with the image of Tsar Fyodor Ivanovich.
 However, it is more likely that this name owes to the massive size of this cannon.
 In old times the cannon is also sometimes called the "Russian Shotgun" (Дробовик Российский, Drobovik Rossiyskiy, lit.
 Shotgun Russian), because the gun was meant to shoot 800 kg stone grapeshot rather than true, solid cannonballs.

 The cannon ought to be classified as only a mortar by its barrel length in modern classification, with the barrel length at only 6 calibers.
 However, in the 17th to the 18th century, it was rather called a "bombard cannon", since mortars at that time had barrel lengths of no more than 2.5 calibers, or 3.5 calibers at maximum for long-range mortars.

 The spherical cast-iron projectiles located in front of the Tsar Cannon—each of which weighs approximately one ton—were produced in 1834 as a decoration, and are too large to have been used in the cannon.
 According to legend, the cannonballs were manufactured in St. Petersburg, and were intended to be a humorous addition and a symbol of the friendly rivalry between Moscow and St. Petersburg.